I trampled my son on his second birthday.

 - Anxiety in the present.
 You might fear the worst in confronting your brother about his drug use.
 He’s known for his short fuse, and you prefer to keep the peace in your close-knit family.
 You may think that saying how you feel wouldn’t change anything, but it can.2

 - Uncertainty for the future.
 You’d love to help your son overcome his addiction, but you’re not sure where to begin.
 Your friends stand ready to judge much smaller problems than his, and you don’t really have anywhere else to turn.
 So, you show your support in other ways.1

 Time to ponder which of these reactions rings true for you.
 Look for holes in your argument as you begin to ask yourself, “Why I am doing this?”2 Also consider learning how to stage an intervention with your loved-one.
 Learn more about what a professional interventionist can do for you.
-Start an online chat with one of our professional admission coordinators today.
+Start an Chat Offline with one of our professional admission coordinators today.

 What Can Happen as a Result of My Enabling?

 Enabling thoughts – especially those coming from feelings of guilt, anxiety and uncertainty mentioned above – play tricks on us.
 We might think, “What’s so bad about extending love and grace to my husband?”